githubtraining/training-manual/book/01_getting_ready_for_class.md

 1. Access GitHub.com and click Sign up.
 1. Choose the free account.
-1.You will receive a verification email at the address provided.
+1. You will receive a verification email at the address provided.
 1. Click the link to complete the verification process.

 ### Step 2: Install Git